-A full list of the Board's responsibilities can be viewed at: http://legislature.vermont.gov/statutes/section/18/220/09375 (18 V.S.A. § 9375)
+A full list of the Board's responsibilities can be viewed at: 18 V.S.A. § 9375 as well as the About GMCB and GMCB Regulatory Processes Summaries sections of the Board's website.

 Principles

 Candidates must be committed to the principles outlined in the law: